Testing the order of fractional integration when smooth deterministic trends are possibly present: Empirical illustration: UK Great Rations

 \textcite{kaldor1961capital} presents a series of ``stylized facts'' delineating constant relationships among certain macroeconomic variables. \textcite{klein1961some} essentially refer to them as Great Ratios.
 The concept of Great Ratios has given rise to a considerable empirical research body, which includes recent studies by \textcite{kapetanios2020time} and \textcite{chudik2023revisiting}.
-Of particular interest has been the question of whether the Great Ratios are integrated. \textcite{kapetanios2020time} show that when analyzing several ratios computed with UK data they display $I(1)$ behaviour although they can be described as $I(0)$ when a slowly changing deterministic component is included in the model.
+Of particular interest has been the question of whether the Great Ratios follow integrated processes. \textcite{kapetanios2020time} show that when analysing several ratios computed with UK data they display $I(1)$ behaviour although they can be described as $I(0)$ when a slowly changing deterministic component is included in the model.
 We broaden this debate by considering fractional alternatives. \textcite{kapetanios2020time} base their testing approach on the KPSS statistic.
-The KPSS test in our setting, however, is inappropriate since \textcite{shao2007local} establish that it has limited power against local fractional alternatives, namely of order $\log(T)^{-1}$.
-Our tests, as opposed to that, possess power against local fractional alternatives of order $m^{-1/2}$, where $m$ is typically chosen as $m = T^{\alpha}$, with $\alpha = 0.65$ as recommended by \textcite{abadir2007nonstationarity}.
+A KPSS-type test is, however, inappropriate in our setting since \textcite{shao2007local} establish that it has limited power against local fractional alternatives, namely of order $\log(T)^{-1}$.
+As opposed to that, our tests possess substantial power against local fractional alternatives, as shown in the Monte Carlos simulations in Section \ref{s3}.

-We construct the nominal Great Ratios using quarterly UK data for the period of 1955Q1 to 2019Q4, excluding the COVID-19 pandemic period.
-The sample size is therefore $T$ = 260.
-See \textcite[p.
-34]{kapetanios2019time} for the construction of the variables.
-For the analysis, all ratios are logged.
-To illustrate, Figure \ref{GR} presents the data of the logged Great Ratios.
-The dotted line represents the estimated deterministic component $\sum_{n = 0}^{\hat{k}} \hat{\beta}_n P_{t}(n)$ with the BIC criterion used for selecting the order $\hat{k}$ of the Chebyshev polynomial.
-All computations in this paper are done using MATLAB 2019a, see \textcite{MATLAB}.